Don’t esitate to contact us. We are a professional Team happy to speak with you.

-The Untold History Tours are inspired to give the LGBT community a view of gay and lesbian personalities from the past, stories part of our own history, that make us more aware that we’re not the first ones and surely will not be the last ones.
+The Untold History Tours are inspired to give the LGBTQ+ community a view of gay and lesbian personalities from the past, part of our own history.

 Our original Untold History Tours are unique.
-This tour at the Vatican Museums will show you what one of the greatest artists of all : Michelangelo.
+This tour at the Vatican Museums will showcase one of the greatest artists of all : Michelangelo.

 The tour starts with the Vatican Museums’ tour.
 At first sight, you will be caught by the modern entrance built for the Jubilee in 2000, but then –inside the museums– the Sistine Chapel will amaze you.